ncatlab/nlab-content/pages/3/2/6/0/623/content.md

 * N. Ashley, _Simplicial $T$-Complexes: a non abelian version of a theorem of Dold--Kan_ , Dissertations Math., 165, (1989), 11--58.

-In general, for simplicial groups, the Moore complex has a beautiful structure of pairings described by Pilar Carasco, in her thesis and in the resulting paper,
+In general, for simplicial groups, the Moore complex has a beautiful structure of pairings described by [[Pilar Carrasco]], in her thesis and in the resulting paper,

-* P. Carrasco and A. M. Cegarra, Group-theoretic Algebraic Models for Homotopy Types , J. Pure Appl.
+* P. Carrasco and [[Antonio Cegarra|A. M. Cegarra]], Group-theoretic Algebraic Models for Homotopy Types , J. Pure Appl.
 Alg., 75, (1991), 195--235

 The resulting structure is that of a [[hypercrossed complex]].
 Typically one has pairings
 $$N G_p \times N G_q \to N G_{p+q}.$$